My Genesis

 In the hands of a twelve-year-old set free to bring home wild game for the table, a gun was powerful medicine - a step toward adulthood.
 Before considering condemnation, it is best to keep things in historical perspective.
 First, sporting firearms held greater familiarity and, I dare say, caring mentorship within the family unit more plentiful, in that regard.
 Statistically, it is still far safer to allow a responsible pre-teen to tote a gun alone in the woods than to allow a teen to drive a vehicle.
 This is undeniable.

-So, there I was, in the grouse-woods, just me and my nearly antique Stevens four-ten.
+So, there I was, in the grouse-woods, on a sun-dappled September afternoon - just me and my nearly antique Stevens four-ten.
 I can even recall what I was wearing; blue jeans, a three-quarter sleeved purple football jersey – number 77 – and a brightly colored cap I got that summer in Alaska.
 I wasn’t totally new to the sport, either.
 During the season or two that I had hunted, I had already learned many grouse habits and hunting tactics.

 For example, to hunt safely, I could not hunt with the hammer set to fire.
 But there were obvious grouse-holding haunts such as small creek crossings in the bends of old logging roads where gun and hammer were often at the ready.
 And edges of open glens that allowed enough sunlight to grow large stands of elderberry; their branches hung-low with waxy purple fruit.
 My journey would begin at just such a place, over a half-century ago.